titcoin/titcoin.github.io/index.md

 ### How does Titcoin work?

-You can do many fun things with Titcoin, but if you are looking for an example use case we would recommend you to look at our subreddit [ShowMyTitCoin](https://www.reddit.com/r/showmytitcoin/) and the associated [subreddit wiki](https://www.reddit.com/r/showmytitcoin/wiki/index).
+You can do many fun things with Titcoin, but if you are looking for an example use case we would recommend you to look at our subreddit [ShowMyTitCoin](https://www.reddit.com/r/showmytitcoin/?f=flair_name%3A%22Titcoin%22) and the associated [subreddit wiki](https://www.reddit.com/r/showmytitcoin/wiki/index).

 For more details about Titcoin usage, see the [Wallet usage](https://www.reddit.com/r/showmytitcoin/wiki/wallet_usage) article in that wiki!

 # Getting in contact

-If you want to get in contact with the Titcoin community, please join our [Titcoin chat](https://www.reddit.com/chat/r/showmytitcoin/channel/30327557_b06ca1f44df829a8136fb306803672da19fc0870) on Reddit!
+If you want to get in contact with the Titcoin community, please join our Discord and say hello!
+Titcoin is an open community and not a company, so we don't have any "official" contacts.
+This website, the Github repository and the above Discord are managed by Gandalf86, but you are free to create your own ones!

-If you want to get in contact with the developer of Titcoin, please PM [/u/bitcoinx2](https://www.reddit.com/user/bitcoinx2) on Reddit or [Gandalf86](https://bitcointalk.org/index.php?action=profile;u=718389) on Bitcointalk.